Gérard Lebel

-Gérard Lebel (January 12, 1930—15 July 2020) was a Canadian politician from Quebec.
+Gérard Lebel (January 12, 1930 – July 15, 2020) was a Canadian politician from Quebec.

 Background

-He was born on January 12, 1930, in Rivière-du-Loup, Bas-Saint-Laurent.
+Gérard Lebel was born on January 12, 1930, in Rivière-du-Loup, Bas-Saint-Laurent.
 He became an attorney.

 Political career

 Lebel ran as a Union Nationale candidate in the 1962 and 1966 elections against Liberal incumbent Alphonse Couturier in the district of Rivière-du-Loup.
 He lost the first time, but was successful on his second attempt.

-He served as Deputy Speaker of the House from 1966 to 1968, Speaker from 1968 to 1969 and Minister of Communications in Jean-Jacques Bertrand's Cabinet from 1969 to 1970.
+From 1966 to 1968, he served as Deputy Speaker of the House.
+He was also Speaker from 1968 to 1969, and Minister of Communications in Jean-Jacques Bertrand's Cabinet from 1969 to 1970.

 Lebel was defeated against Liberal candidate Paul Lafrance in the 1970 election.